-One of the most popular gaming subgenres in today’s culture is that of Metroidvania.
+One of the most popular gaming subgenres in today’s culture is that of Metroidvania, a close cousin to the roguelike.
 Specifically inspired by Super Metroid (SNES) and Castlevania: Symphony of the Night (PS1) the now widely popular subgenre is more than just a 2D platformer and is particularly prominent in the indie gaming scene.

 We are now witnessing a veritable golden age of Metroidvania titles, so what exactly does this genre entail and how did its roots in two revolutionary ’90s games flourish over 20 years later?

 The first Metroid game was published by Nintendo in 1986 and laid the framework for the genre which is based on intimately understanding and knowing the world around you.
 This was proceeded by the substantially better Super Metroid in 1994, elevated this formula.
 By unlocking the roll ability as well as rocket attacks you can pass previously impassable barriers, achieving access to new areas and enhanced way to interact with the environment around you.
 Furthermore, the game world is usually made up of one large map with interconnected areas.